whaakman/azure-docs.nl-nl/articles/azure-monitor/log-query/unify-app-resource-data.md

 | where success == 'False'
 | where duration > 1000
 | union (
-    ApplicationInsights //this is Application Insights data in Log Analytics worspace
+    ApplicationInsights //this is Application Insights data in Log Analytics workspace
     | where TimeGenerated < (datetime("2018-12-01")
     | where RequestSuccess == 'False'
     | where RequestDuration > 1000